Wikia/guidelines/TypeScript/README.md

 ## Overview

+### What is TypeScript?

-> TypeScript is a typed superset of JavaScript that compiles to plain JavaScript. [typescriptlang.org](typescriptlang.org)
+> TypeScript is a typed superset of JavaScript that compiles to plain JavaScript. (typescriptlang.org)

+### Why TypeScript?

+Why would a programmer use TypeScript instead of vanilla JavaScript?

+* It has type-checking, which...
+  * reduces the number of runtime type errors
+  * removes the necessity of checking types in code
+  * generates self-documenting code (no need to maintain comments on the type of a parameter)
+* It unlocks power of the Object-Oriented paradigm for JavaScript
+* It has built-in mechanisms for encapsulation/information hiding
+* All JS is valid TS, so it is a hop skip and a jump from coding JS to coding TS

+### TS &#x2283; JS

 Since TypeScript is a superset of JavaScript, refer to the [Wikia JavaScript Guidelines](https://github.com/Wikia/guidelines/blob/master/JavaScript/CodingConventions.md) wherever applicable.

+### Resources

 Before referring to these guidelines, read the [TypeScript Handbook](http://www.typescriptlang.org/Handbook) in full to understand what features are available in TypeScript.